-We can offer screenings and advise on special exam arrangements and the Disabled Student Allowance (DSA) which can provide money for equipment and support.
-In addition, the team will liaise with and offer advice to academic schools to ensure that a comprehensive enhancement package is in place which results in the most appropriate means of supporting you throughout your time at University.
-All information is treated in confidence and will only be passed on to relevant members of staff with your approval.
+In addition, the Advisory team will liaise with and offer advice to academic schools to ensure that a support package is in place to give you the most appropriate means of help you throughout your time at university.
+All information is confidential, and will only be passed on to relevant members of staff with your approval.

-If you have or suspect you have an SpLD, you are advised to make contact with the advisors (Disabled Student Advisor and SpLD Needs Assessor and Advisor) within the Advisory team for more information and advice by:
+If you have or suspect you have an SpLD, you are advised to make contact with the team for more information and advice by:

 Phone: 01382 308833